edgelesssys/contrast/docs/docs/getting-started/deployment.md

 If `initContainer`s require in sum more memory than the combined usage of all main containers and sidecars, increase the limit of a main container to ensure that the sum of limits for all main containers is **at least as large** as the `initContainer`'s memory requirement.

-On bare-metal platforms, the container images are pulled from within the guest CVM and stored in encrypted memory.
+On bare-metal platforms, the container images are pulled from within each pod-VM.
+If the [Contrast secure mount](../howto/secured-image-storage.md) feature is disabled, the images are stored in encrypted memory.
-Thus, the uncompressed image size of needs to be added to the memory limits of containers.
+In this case, the uncompressed image size of needs to be added to the memory limits of containers.

 Kubernetes schedules pods on nodes based on the memory `requests`.
 To prevent Kubernetes from over-commiting nodes, set both `request` and `limit` to the same value.